-"Have you noticed that Mike Harris advertises all the work they era are doing on the roads, as if this was some added feature of the and Harris government?" ours
+"Have you noticed that Mike Harris advertises all the work they are doing on the roads, as if this was some added feature of the Harris government?"

 "Joke coming!
 [3 sentences later] Joke coming!
-Please laugh! ath [pun on physicists here] You didn't laugh!"
+Please laugh! [pun on physicists here] You didn't laugh!"